oddzor/AK2-Javascript/README.md

 ```

-The last portion of this fetch URL is replaced by a crypto token address that has been hardcoded into an array, the array contains a "symbol" and an "address", symbol is cross referenced with API data symbol as they are identical per token,then address is retrieved from the array to allow the API request to be sent.
+The last portion of this fetch URL is replaced by a crypto token address that has been hardcoded into an array,
+the array contains a "symbol" and an "address", symbol is cross referenced with API data symbol as they are identical per token,
+then address is retrieved from the array to allow the API request to be sent.
 ```
 ```

-As shown in the array excerpt below, symbol from the API data is matched with symbol in the array data, then address is retrieved and populated into the image fetch url.
+As shown in the array excerpt below, symbol from the API data is matched with symbol in the array data,
+then address is retrieved and populated into the image fetch url.

 ```